Hardcore Henry: Cast

 Henry was originally played by Russian stuntman/camera operator Sergey Valyaev, but the camera rig used in production eventually caused him severe neck pain.
-The role was given to Andrei Dementiev (who also played Slick Dmitry).
+The role was given to Andrei Dementiev (who also played Slick Dimitry).
 Dementiev suffered neck pain as well, in addition to losing a tooth after being accidentally struck by a stuntman.
-In scenes where Danila Kozlovskiy and Sharlto Copley talked directly to Henry, Valyaev and Dementiev wore shades to prevent the actors from looking at them instead of the camera.
-In a few scenes, Henry was played by Naishuller himself.
+In scenes where Danila Kozlovsky and Sharlto Copley talked directly to Henry, Valyaev and Dementiev wore shades to prevent the actors from looking at them instead of the camera.
+In a few scenes, particularly the ones where his face is reflected, Henry was played by Naishuller himself.
 Several stuntmen portrayed Henry between scenes—in all, more than ten actors shared the role.

 Bodybuilding champion Alexey Karas appeared as a muscular cyborg.
 Video blogger BadComedian appears in a cameo.

 Production

 Hardcore Henry was filmed with GoPro cameras mounted on a specially made mask designed by Sergey Valyaev, deemed the "Adventure Mask", and stabilization systems that used either electronics or magnets, created by the movie's director of photography, Vsevolod Kaptur.
 Many prototypes of the mask were used to film the movie.
 Between the electronics and the magnet stabilization systems, Naishuller chose the magnets, as he felt that it resembled natural head movement.
 The recordings from the GoPro cameras were edited to cut the hundreds of shots together into one continuous film.

 Blender, open-source software, was used for providing most of the visual effects for the film.

-While it was not the first feature film to exclusively use first-person point of view, the concept for the film came from the "Bad Motherfucker" and "The Stampede" music videos, which Naishuller made with Valyaev for his band, Biting Elbows.
+While it was not the first feature film to exclusively use first-person point of view (for example, 1947's Lady in the Lake was shot this way), the concept for the film came from the "Bad Motherfucker" and "The Stampede" music videos, which Naishuller made with Valyaev for his band, Biting Elbows.
 These were also shot with a GoPro from the first-person perspective.
 The movie was partially funded with Indiegogo.

 Release

 The film premiered at the 2015 Toronto International Film Festival on September 12, 2015.
 The film became one of the highest-profile at the festival, and led to a bidding war between Lionsgate, Universal and STX Entertainment.
 Ultimately, STX acquired worldwide rights to Hardcore, including a wide release commitment, for $10 million, becoming the studio's first festival acquisition.
 It was retitled Hardcore Henry for its international release.
 At the festival, the film won the Grolsch People's Choice Midnight Madness Award.
 The film was released on April 8, 2016, by STX.

+Home media

 On July 26, 2016, Hardcore Henry was released on Blu-ray and DVD.